How to Cook Whole Fish and Fillets

 Odessa

-Fish cooks faster than meat, so the main mistake is treating it as if it can tolerate long heat.
-Whole fish has skin and bones for protection, while fillets do not and need more precise timing.
+Fish cooks faster than meat, so the biggest mistake is treating it as if it can tolerate long harsh heat.
+Whole fish has natural protection from the skin and bones, while fillets have far less protection and need tighter timing and gentler handling.
+Understanding that difference immediately improves home fish cooking.

 Whole fish